SolidBlock-cn/extshape/UpdateLog-en.md

 ### 2.0.4

 - Modified the piston behavior of blocks to match base blocks.
 Pressure plates and buttons of unmovable blocks are unmovable, and other pressure plates and buttons will be destroyed by piston.
 - Modified the note block instrument to match vanilla.
-The note block instrument of blocks (except button) is same to the base block, but the note block instrument is always harp (the default instrument).
+The note block instrument of blocks (except button) is the same as the base block, but the note block instrument is always harp (the default instrument).
-- To match the vanilla behavior, buttons will not display colors in map.
+- To match the vanilla behavior, buttons will not display colors in a map.
 - For Blockus mod: fixed the issue of missing stairs, slabs and walls for concrete blocks.

 ### 2.0.3